singhravipratap/SLA/README.md

 ## Prerequisites for Fabric Private chaincode implimentation

+Ensure that you have correctly installed and setup the $GOPATH and $GOROOT.

 # Troubleshooting
 ### Error in network implimentation in FPC
 Please go through the discord channel, few problem has been identified and discussed over there.